labsister22/os-2025-keosskuband/README.md

    ```
 ---

+<a id="makefile"></a>
 ## Guide For Makefile

+**Here are some of important commands**

 1.
       ```bash
    make run
    ```
-   runs the operating system, will do if the bin file and kernel is initiated
+   runs the operating system, will do if the bin file, kernel, and iso is initiated

 2.
       ```bash
-   make run
+   make new
    ```
    Building all (new), also runs the operating system
 3.